firebolt-db/godocs/docs/Overview/Security/Role-Based Access Control/index.md

             * Indexes
     * Engines

-{: .note}
 Firebolt provides the [organization_admin]({% link Overview/organizations-accounts.md %}#organizational-administrative-role) role to manage organizational resources.
 While granular RBAC is currently only available at the account level, Firebolt plans to include making RBAC available at the organizational level in a future release.
+{: .note}

-For more information about Firebolt’s RBAC model & how to administer your Firebolt cluster, access the sections below:
+For more information about Firebolt’s RBAC model & how to administer your Firebolt cluster, see the next sections: